kjs29/demystify-elliott-wave-theory/README.md

 <a name="why_neighboring_lows">3.</a>

 The choice to capture waves identified by neighboring lows was based on the desire to accurately test motive waves in Elliott Waves Theory.
-According to the book, motive waves are formed by neighboring lows, rather than non-adjacent ones.
-Including non-adjacent lows in wave detection could lead to miscounting previous waves, thus deviating from the hypothesis (Does the subsequent wave after low 2 exceed the high of wave 1?).
-In the real world, however, more complexities are added, so it will be insightful to investigate all the possible waves.
-This can be achieved by considering combinations, choosing 2 out of total number of local lows, since order does not matter and numbers are naturally sorted in any pairs of two.
+My hypothesis is specifically about the movement after a motive wave and its retracement.
+By ensuring that each wave is formed by consecutive movements, I can more accurately test the hypothesis about wave 3 exceeding wave 1 after a retracement.
+Whether we should include non-adjacent lows for the wave counting or not depends on how we identify corrective waves.
+I do believe that different possibilities to identify corrective waves contribute to confusion and subjectivity.
+Since this project does not cover corrective wave identification, I decided that including non-adjacent lows could introduce additional variability and noise into the data, making it harder to detect significant patterns or trends.
+Focusing on adjacent lows helps maintain a cleaner dataset for the hypothesis.

 ## References